Trading Card Conditioning Standards

 Severity Levels

-- Slight – Very small, barely noticeable
+- Light – Very small, barely noticeable

 - Minor – Clearly visible, but not severe